 And to the north is Cedofeita, which is an up-and-coming area frequented by students; it’s full of vintage stores, earthy eateries, bars, and nightclubs galore.

-5 Best Areas to Stay in Porto
+Porto’s Five Best Neighborhoods to Stay in

 Possibly the most interesting way to see the city is by foot, properly getting into the various areas of town and getting lost down winding backstreets.